IBM-Cloud/ansible-collection-ibm/docs/ibm_is_snapshots_info.rst

 Parameters
 ----------

-  tag (False, str, None)
-    Filters the collection to resources with the exact tag value

   snapshot_copies_name (False, str, None)
     Filters the collection to snapshots with copies with the exact specified name.

-  name (False, str, None)
-    Filters the snapshot collection by snapshot name

-  snapshot_copies_remote_region_name (False, str, None)
-    Filters the collection to snapshots with copies with the exact remote region name.

   source_snapshot_id (False, str, None)
     Filters the collection to resources with the source snapshot with the specified identifier.

+  snapshot_consistency_group_crn (False, str, None)
+    Filters the collection to resources with a source snapshot with the exact snapshot consistency group crn.

-  source_snapshot_remote_region_name (False, str, None)
+  snapshot_consistency_group_id (False, str, None)
-    Filters the collection to snapshots with a source snapshot with the exact remote region name.
+    Filters the collection to resources with a source snapshot with the exact snapshot consistency group id.

+  backup_policy_plan_id (False, str, None)
+    Filters the collection to backup policy jobs with the backup plan with the specified identifier

+  tag (False, str, None)
+    Filters the collection to resources with the exact tag value

   snapshot_source_volume_remote_region_name (False, str, None)
     Filters the collection to snapshots with a source snapshot with the exact remote region name.

-  resource_group (False, str, None)
-    Filters the snapshot collection by resources group id

-  backup_policy_plan_id (False, str, None)
-    Filters the collection to backup policy jobs with the backup plan with the specified identifier

-  snapshot_copies_crn (False, str, None)
-    Filters the collection to snapshots with copies with the specified CRN.

-  snapshot_consistency_group_id (False, str, None)
-    Filters the collection to resources with a source snapshot with the exact snapshot consistency group id.

-  source_image (False, str, None)
-    Filters the snapshot collection by source image id

   source_volume (False, str, None)